 - Samples: many websites present examples of A-level essays.
 One should let a child read and analyze them.

 - Essay types: there are four basic types of essays.
 They are descriptive, narrative, argumentative, and expository.
 Descriptive ones involve 5 senses (smelling, seeing, hearing, tasting, touching) and try to convey words into a picture.
 The narrative paper provides chronology or details about the event or personality.
-The argumentative essay gives two viewpoints of one problem and supports the chosen by the author’s side with facts, statistics.
+The argumentative essay gives two viewpoints of one problem and supports the author’s side with facts and statistics.
 Expository one gives only reliable and checked information.
 Its purpose is to inform the reader about something or someone.